LamininSolutions/mfsql-connector/source/procedures/spMFDropAndUpdateMetadata.rst

 This procedure will only run if metadata structure changes were made.
 It is therefore useful to add this procedure as a scheduled agent, or as part of key procedures to keep the structure aligned.

-Set @ISResetAll = 1 only when custom settings in SQL should be reset to the defaults.
-The following custom settings in the metadata tables.?
+Using this procedure will not overwrite custom settings in the structure tables.
+The custom columns include:

 ================  ====================
 Table             Customisable columns